 Six months into our changed world, I really feel like I’m hitting the social-distancing/COVID wall in life.
 There are days when I feel really good, I get my workouts in, I power through my telework days, and I go to bed exhausted because I was non-stop all day long.
+On these days I know that taking my supplements have made me feel much better about my stress level and got me to get up and be active!
+A friend recommended them to me, so I read reviews like the activatedyou product reviews and decided to give them a go.
 And then there are days when I don’t want to get out of bed, I don’t want to workout, I am opening my fridge every hour to eat, I don’t want to see anyone and I just want to shut the world out.

 I asked Dr. Krengel and Christy Goff, RDN, at Pacific Medical Centers (PacMed) some of my questions related to exercise, stress and food to get a better perspective on some of the things I’m personally dealing with, and I wanted to share their responses with my readers.